The Malevolent Seven

 What a superb Western actor Robert Ryan was!
 He was, in his stern, tough way, so very good that it is extremely difficult to name his best role.
 Was it opposite James Stewart in The Naked Spur?
 Bad Day at Black Rock would most certainly be a contender if you rate that a Western.
 His Deke Thornton in The Wild Bunch, of course.
 Even in low-grade pulp Westerns, like the dismal Lawman, he was superb.
 But you’d have to go a long way to beat his performance in a late-1950s film, Day of the Outlaw.
 In that he is simply stunning.

 And this time he plays the goody.
 Well, sort of.
-He is a ruthless rancher, hard as nails, determined to extirpate the johnny-come-lately small homesteaders who have dared to string wire on ‘his’ open range!
+He is a ruthless rancher, hard as nails, determined to extirpate the johnny-come-lately small homesteaders who have dared to string wire on ‘his’ open range.
 That’s an ideal part for a tough-guy badman, of course.
 But in this movie he develops into something far more: a man of courage and grit, ready to sacrifice the woman he loves and even his very life to save the town he helped build.
 In a quirk - a deliberate play, I am sure - Ryan’s character has the name of the leading homesteader in Shane, Starrett.
 It’s a moving, gripping performance.

 He had the good fortune to have Burl Ives opposite him, as the outlaw chief “Capt.
 Jack Bruhn, United States Army.
 Formerly.”
 And Ives was also first class.
 Outstanding.
 Right from his dramatic entry nineteen minutes in (when the film suddenly lurches off at a tangent), bursting open the saloon door just as Ryan and the principal homesteader are about to draw on each other, he is like a whirlwind.
 He mixes power and menace in a blindingly good portrayal of a wounded man trying to hold the other six renegade white-trash thugs together.
 If you only know Ives’s Western acting from his part as Big Mac McCreedy in Alias Smith and Jones you have missed a lot because he was a splendid actor.
 He was superb in Station West.
 But I don’t think he was ever better than in Day of the Outlaw.

-For the bandits number seven, and quite right too.
+The bandits number seven, and quite right too.
 Seven is the proper number for all posses, bands of gunmen and outlaw gangs, as any true Western fan knows.

 Ten years later something very similar was to happen to James Stewart when Henry Fonda and his brutal gang descended on the small town of Firecreek but good as Stewart and Fonda were, they weren’t a patch on Ryan and Ives.
 The characters of Ryan and Ives are in some ways similar.
 The laws of electromagnetics notwithstanding, like poles attract.
 The men respect each other.
 They are both hard cases ready to resort to the gun but in fact (though this may be well hidden) both decent deep down.

-Of course Firecreek only had Vincent McEveety to direct it and from the outset he was a TV western director of only moderate ability, whereas Day of the Outlaw was helmed by André de Toth.
+Of course Firecreek only had Vincent McEveety to direct it and from the outset he was a TV western director of only moderate ability (though better than his brother), whereas Day of the Outlaw was helmed by André de Toth.
 Now De Toth didn’t always make good films.
 Some of his Randolph Scott oaters, for example, were distinctly ordinary, and if it hadn’t been for Randy himself might even have been duds.
 But just occasionally he did something really special.
 Ramrod, for example, is a world-class Western.
 And Day of the Outlaw, too, his last Western film as director, is such a one.
 De Toth starts it slow, establishing his characters and their relationships, and he gradually builds the tension.
 The last 23-minute sequence, when Ryan leads the gang out of town into the Wyoming winter, is as harrowing as it is tense.
 And De Toth drew superlative performances from all the actors concerned.